 |Accommodation for Families||S$360||S$720||S$720|

 |Coverage for Dengue/HFM/Food Poisoning||S$75||S$150||S$300|

-These riders cost between 10-40% below average, which can bring your total base-plan rider package cost to up to 60% below average.
+These riders cost between 10-40% below average, which equals a total base-plan rider package that costs to up to 60% below average.
 It is also worth mentioning that the rider is offered for the Standard plan, which is a very unique feature and can be of benefit to individuals looking to reduce their out of pocket expenses for a Standard B1 Ward plan.

 AXA does not cover you for pre-existing conditions that were not stated and accepted, STD's, weight control treatment, non-complicated pregnancy treatment, elective cosmetic or reconstructive surgery, vision correction, routine eye and ear treatment or vaccinations.
 Additionally, you won't be covered for self-inflicted injuries, professional sports injuries or hazardous sports injuries.
 If the above exclusions include something you want coverage for, you should check with your MediShield Life policy to see if it is already being covered.

 Hospitalisation claims should be e-filed along with any supporting documents.
 You may have to pay part of or your full hospital bill before submitting your claim to AXA, but the hospital will refund you if your claim was successful.
 For other medical claims (pre and post-hospitalisation and psychiatric), you have to submit the required forms and original bills within 90 days of the incurred date.

 |Customer Service||1800 880 4888|